 In order to evaluate the PDL program impact on medical and laboratory services, Myers and Stauffer assigned beneficiaries into a study group (therapy change) or a control group (no therapy change).
-The study group included beneficiaries who experienced a change in drug therapy within a PDL drug category, and the control group included beneficiaries who did not experience a change in drug therapy within the PDL drug category.
-Beneficiaries must have been continuously eligible and on continuous therapy within the PDL drug category to be assigned to one of the two groups.
+The study group included beneficiaries who experienced a change in drug therapy within a PDL drug category, and the control group included beneficiaries must have been continuously eligible and on continuous therapy within the PDL drug category to be assigned to one of the two groups.